2 x CENT

 It's not the question, if you would like.

-— Sometimes I am optimistic and say yes.
-History, at times, makes leaps and accelerates.
+— Sometimes I am optimistic and I say yes.
+History, sometimes, takes leaps and accelerates.
 I always explain that on July 10, 2010, we took to the streets to defend the Statute and seven years later we voted for independence.
 If these circumstances arise again, it could be.
 I don't see it as impossible.
-The Berlin Wall fell, but three days before, no one knew it.
+The Berlin Wall fell, but three days before no one knew it.

-Now you are in the third or fourth row of public exhibition.
-Is this because you came out of it chastened or because it's someone else's turn?
+Now you are in like the third or fourth row of public exposure.
+Is this because you learned your lesson or because it's someone else's turn?

 — I think it's time for others now.
-I have been in politics all my life and only lived off institutional politics when I was president of the Parliament.
-I continue to be in many entities, but I am not on the front line nor doing institutional politics.
+I've been involved in politics my whole life and only lived off institutional politics when I was president of the Parliament.
+I continue to be involved in many organizations, but I'm not on the front lines or doing institutional politics.

 This will not happen again?

-— If it goes for independence, and it does, I'll consider it.
-But it has to be done.
+— If independence is pursued, and it is pursued, I will consider it.
+But it must be pursued.
 For now, no.

 I thought the “no” would be more radical.

 — Do you know what happened?
-I also said I wouldn't run in an election in 2015, and I did.
-I was president of the Assemblea Nacional Catalana...
+That I also said I wouldn't run in an election in 2015, and I did.
+I was president of the Catalan National Assembly...

 Cargando